CompuCell3D/PythonScriptingManual/docs/compartments.rst

         <NeighborOrder>2</NeighborOrder>
     </Plugin>

-Depending whether pixels for which we calculate contact energies belong to the same cluster or not we will use internal or external contact energies respectively.
+Depending on whether or not the pixels for which we calculate contact energies belong to the same cluster, we will use internal or external contact energies, respectively.

 .. |compartments| image:: images/compartments.png
    :width: 6.00000in